jamesliuguo/Waterfall/README.md

-# Waterfall
+# Waterfall-Android
 =========

-瀑布流，Endless view，Pinterest like
+Android, 瀑布流，Endless view, Pinterest like, Waterfall

 Easy to use Waterfall, Welcome to use it and tell me